rntz/datafun/rntztex/README.md

 - `make foo-book.pdf`: Makes a zine-style "booklet" from a regular PDF.
 For example, if `foo.pdf` is formatted for A5 paper, `foo-book.pdf` will be A4, with two pages per side.
 You can print it out, cut or fold down the middle, and staple the pages together.
+Needs the `pdfbook` tool.

+- `make foo-2up.pdf`: Like `make foo-book.pdf` but makes a 2-up version.
+Needs
+  the `pdfjam` tool.

 - `make clean`: Runs `latexrun --clean-all` and also removes `latex.out` (where `latexrun` stores intermediate files).